Repeated sequence (DNA): Friedreich's Ataxia

 Friedreich's ataxia is a type of ataxia that has an expanded repeat sequence GAA in the frataxin gene.
 The frataxin gene is responsible for producing the frataxin protein, which is a mitochondrial protein involved in energy production and cellular respiration.
 The expanded GAA sequence results in the silencing of the first intron resulting in loss of function in the frataxin protein.
 The loss of a functional FXN gene leads to issues with mitochondrial functioning as a whole and can present phenotypically in patients as difficulty walking.

 Myotonic dystrophy

-Myotonic dystrophy is a disorder that presents as muscle weakness and consits of two main types: DM1 and DM2.
+Myotonic dystrophy is a disorder that presents as muscle weakness and consists of two main types: DM1 and DM2.
 Both types of myotonic dystrophy are due to expanded DNA sequences.
-In DM1 the DNA sequence that is expanded is CCG while in DM2 it is CCTG.
+In DM1 the DNA sequence that is expanded is CTG while in DM2 it is CCTG.
 These two sequences are found on different genes with the expanded sequence in DM2 being found on the ZNF9 gene and the expanded sequence in DM1 found on the DMPK gene.
 The two genes don't encode for proteins unlike other disorders like Huntington's disease or Fragile X syndrome.
 It has been shown, however, that there is a link between RNA toxicity and the repeat sequences in DM1 and DM2.